 Instructions

-• Arrange the carrots on a large lightly oiled sheet pan.
-Season the carrots lightly with salt and pepper and drizzle generously with olive oil.
-Roast in the 425 degrees F heated-oven for 45 minutes, turn over mid-way through.
-When the carrots are fork tender and nicely caramelized, remove them from the oven and set aside briefly.
+• Roast the carrots.
+Arrange the carrots on the prepared sheet pan.
+Season lightly with salt and pepper and drizzle generously with olive oil.
+Roast for 25 minutes, then flip and roast until the carrots are fork tender and nicely caramelized, about 20 minutes more.
+Remove from the oven and set aside to cool.

-• Transfer the carrot puree to a heavy cooking pot.
-Add the remaining broth, coriander and allspice.
-Place the pot on medium heat and watch carefully as the soup will bubble.
-Stir occasionally.
+• Simmer.
+Transfer the carrot puree to a heavy cooking pot.
+Add the remaining 2 cups of broth, coriander and allspice.
+Place the pot on medium heat and watch carefully as the soup bubbles.
+Stir occasionally until reduced slightly, 10 to 15 minutes.

-• Turn the heat to medium-low and stir in the heavy cream (or half and half).
+• Add the milk.
+Turn the heat to medium-low and stir in the milk.
 Once heated through, remove from the stove.

-• Transfer to serving bowls and garnish with fresh mint leaves.
-Serve with your favorite rustic bread.
+• Serve.
+Transfer to serving bowls and garnish with fresh mint leaves, if using.
 Enjoy!

 Video